digiz3d/Osuwis/README.md

 # Compilation
 ## Requirements
+- Windows
-mingw-w64, that supports the C++17 revision.
+- mingw-w64, that supports the C++17 revision.
 I don't use any particular C++17 feature so you could change that, I guess.
-ImageMagick 7 or later to produce the multi-size icon that will be included in the software.
+- ImageMagick 7 or later to produce the multi-size icon that will be included in the software.

 ## Instructions
 Edit the makefile to fit your needs and execute something like `C:\mingw64\bin\mingw32-make.exe -f makefile`